Outstanding133/Secure-notes/README.md

-# 🛡️ Secure Note Taker - Caesar Cipher GUI App
+# 🛡️ Secure Note  - Caesar Cipher GUI App

 A simple Python-based desktop app that allows users to **create, encrypt, decrypt, and save secure notes** using the classic Caesar Cipher encryption technique.